brc-dd/tw-harmony/README.md

 }
 ```

-Lightning CSS and the oxide engine are not supported yet as the former doesn't support generating fallbacks when alpha channel is a variable.

 ### IntelliSense

 You'll get IntelliSense and color previews in VS Code without any additional setup.
 Just make sure you have the [Tailwind CSS IntelliSense](https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss) extension installed.
 No setup is required for JetBrains IDEs either.

-Note that, there might be differences between the generated previews and the actual colors as the colors shown in previews are transformed to sRGB.
+Note that, there might be slight differences between the generated previews and the actual colors as the colors shown in previews are transformed to sRGB.

 ## License